About NDSS Advocacy and Public Policy

-The NDSS National Advocacy & Public Policy Center supports the mission of NDSS to be the leading human rights organization for all individuals with Down syndrome by advocating for federal, state and local policies that positively impact people with Down syndrome across the country.
+The NDSS Advocacy & Public Policy team supports the mission of NDSS by advocating for federal, state and local policies that positively impact people with Down syndrome across the country.

 NDSS accomplishes this by doing the following:

-- Works with Congress and federal agencies to develop and improve laws, regulations and other policies by executing a comprehensive legislative agenda supporting people with Down syndrome.
+- Working with Congress and federal agencies to develop and improve laws, regulations and other policies by executing a comprehensive legislative agenda supporting people with Down syndrome.

-- Organizes and participates in national coalitions that support and help advance the Down syndrome legislative agenda in Washington D.C.
+- Organizing and participating in national coalitions that support and help advance the Down syndrome legislative agenda in Washington D.C.

-The NDSS National Advocacy & Public Policy Center works closely with the Congressional Task Force on Down Syndrome, which is made up of US Representatives and US Senators who seek to educate other Members of Congress and their staff about Down syndrome.
+The NDSS Advocacy & Public Policy team works closely with the Congressional Task Force on Down Syndrome, which is made up of US Representatives and US Senators who seek to educate other Members of Congress and their staff about Down syndrome.

 The United States Congress is the bicameral (two legislative chambers) legislature of the federal government of the United States of America, consisting of the Senate and the House of Representatives.
 The Congress meets in the United States Capitol in Washington, DC.

 Both US Senators and Representatives make up the US Congress and are chosen through direct election.
 Each of the 435 Members of the House of Representatives represents a federal district in a state and serve two-year terms.
 House seats are apportioned among the states by population.
 In contrast, the 100 Senators serve six-year terms.
 Each state has two senators, regardless of population.

 Do you know who represents you in the US Congress?